Processed meat and colon cancer risk: What most Americans still don’t know

 Yes.
 Regularly eating processed meats, like bacon, hot dogs, sausage and deli meats, is linked to a higher risk of colorectal (colon) cancer.

-Yet a recent survey found that nearly half of Americans are unaware of this connection.
+Yet, a recent survey by the Physicians Committee for Responsible Medicine found that nearly half of Americans are unaware of the link between processed meat and colorectal cancer

 That means many people may be increasing their cancer risk without even realizing it.